 The Portage County Land Reutilization Corporation (PCLRC), or “land bank,” is a quasi-governmental nonprofit organization that was created by the Portage County Board of Commissioners.
 The land bank seeks to collaborate with local governments, lenders, nonprofits, and individual property owners, in a collective effort to return blighted and vacant properties to productive use.

 The Portage County Land Bank seeks to collaborate with local governments, residents, contractors and investors to acquire property, remove blight, and return land to productive use.
 The land bank can only intervene with properties that are tax delinquent.
 To determine if a property is tax delinquent, visit the Portage County Auditor’s website.
-To inquire about a specific property with the land bank complet a Property Inquiry Form (PDF) and contact us.
+To inquire about a specific property with the land bank complete a Property Inquiry Form (PDF) and contact us.
 If you are a contractor interested in doing business with the Land Bank complete the Contractor Registration Form.

 Project Profile – A/R/R